Skip to main content

 Quality Gates: Check if work meets standards → approve or send for revision Classification: Categorize inputs → route to specialized handlers Escalation: Try automated solution → escalate to human if needed Iterative Refinement: Generate → evaluate → improve until acceptable

-For literal edges, every value in possible_outputs must be a valid agent name
+For literal edges, every value in possible_outputs must be a valid agent name defined in the agents list

 Next Steps